 Although not prescribed in the Trust Deed, the Trustees operate an ethical investment policy.
-As part of the overall review of their investment approach the Trustees approved a revised Ethical, Social and Governance Policy on 1 November 2020 as follows:
+As part of the overall review of their investment approach the Trustees approved a revised Ethical, Social and Governance Policy on 1 November 2020.
+This Ethical, Social and Governance Policy has been subsumed into the ESG policy of the CCLA COIF Charities Ethical Fund which augments the existing ESG policy to the satisfaction of the Trustees.